 Welcome!

-I’m a 5th year PhD candidate in economics at the University of Virginia and a research analyst for the Joint Committee on Taxation.
+I’m a 5th-year PhD candidate in economics at the University of Virginia and a research analyst for the Joint Committee on Taxation.
 My work explores the intersection of public policy, behavior, and inequality, with a particular focus on taxation and retirement policy.
 Here, you can find my CV, recent research, and contact information.

 Before starting my PhD, I worked full-time at the Joint Committee on Taxation.
 I’ve earned an MA in economics from UVA and a BA from Washington and Lee University, where I studied economics, mathematics, and poverty.
 Outside of research, I enjoy kayaking, playing piano in my (admittedly mediocre) rock band, and exploring western Virginia